chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 Configuration scopes determine when a setting is available to the user through the Settings editor and whether the setting is applicable.
 If no `scope` is declared, the default is `window`.

-Below are example configuration scopes from the built-in Git extension:
+Below are example configuration scopes from the built-in Git 插件:

 ```json
 {